Registration for new and returning students

 - Returning students are students who left PSD and are returning back to a PSD school.
 Current PSD students do not need to re-register every year to go back to the same school.

 Students wishing to attend a school outside their attendance area must submit a School Choice application.

-Online registration is available for new and returning students
+Online registration available for new and returning students

-- To enroll students online for the 2021-22 school year and for information about the process, visit the PSD Online Registration for New Students web page.
+- To enroll new students in a PSD school for the remainder of this school year or for the 2021-22 school year, please visit the PSD Online Registration for New Students web page.